kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 1. As mentioned above, the system invokes this method for several types of `NSUserActivity`; `NSUserActivityTypeBrowsingWeb` is the type that corresponds to universal HTTP links.
 When you see a user activity of this type, you're guaranteed that the `NSUserActivity` instance will have its `webPageURL` property of type `NSURL?` set to something you can inspect.
 Therefore you can unwrap the optional.
 2. You use an instance of `NSURLComponents` to extract the URL's path; you can then use `sessionByWebPath(_:context:)` along with the URL to map to the correct `Session` object.
 3. `sessionByWebPath(_:context:)` returns an optional `Session`.
 If there's a value behind the optional, you use the session's `videoURL` property to present the video player using `presentVideoViewController(_:)`.
-4. If there's no value behind the optional, which can happen if you're handed a universal link the app can't understand, you simply launch the RWDevCon home page in Safari and return `false` to tell system you couldn't handle the activity.
+4. If there's no value behind the optional, which can happen if you're handed a universal link the app can't understand, you simply launch the RWDevCon home page in Safari and return `false` to tell the system you couldn't handle the activity.

 > **Note:** `application(_:continueUserActivity:restorationHandler:)` may look familiar to you; Apple introduced this method of `UIApplicationDelegate` in iOS 8 to help developers implement Handoff.
 It also makes an appearance in Chapter 2 [TODO: FPE: Sanity check that this chapter ref is still correct] of this book, which deals with the new search APIs in iOS 9.
 This method is truly a jack-of-all-trades!

-Again, you won't be able to validate the code you just wrote, it's still useful to see how to handle an incoming link.
+Although you won't be able to validate the code you just wrote, it's still useful to see how to handle an incoming link.
 To see what the final result should look like, download the RWDevCon app from the App Store.
 [TODO: FPE: linky?]

 [FPE: This part won't work until we release the update to RWDevCon]